 In York, Pennsylvania, Jerry Hartford is upset after learning that his wife Lisa cheated on him.
 To cheer Jerry up, his friend Mike takes him to a secret location, a whorehouse run by the fortune-teller Madame Zhora where he asks her to introduce Jerry to The Special.
 Jerry is led into a room where The Special turns out to be a box with a hole for him to stick his penis into.
 Jerry does so and has the best sex of his life.
 He becomes obsessed with The Special and returns, killing Madame Zhora and taking the box.
 He signs into a fleapit hotel where he spends all his time satisfying himself with the box.
 This causes a rash to grow all over Jerry’s body, while he kills those who threaten his obsession.

 The Special was the fifth film as director for B. Harrison Smith.
-Smith had previously directed Camp Dread (2014), Zombie Killers: Elephant’s Graveyard (2015), Death House (2017) and the non-genre comedy Garlic & Gunpowder (2017), as well as written the interesting The Fields (2011) and the incoherent 6 Degrees of Hell (2012).
+Smith had previously directed Camp Dread (2014), Zombie Killers: Elephant’s Graveyard (2015), Death House (2017) and the non-genre comedy Garlic & Gunpowder (2017) and subsequently went on to make Where the Scary Things Are (2022), as well as written the interesting The Fields (2011) and the incoherent 6 Degrees of Hell (2012).

 The Special comes with a premise that catches your interest – guy discovers forbidden pleasures and becomes addicted to them.
 The concept of ‘forbidden pleasures’ is one that has a certain hook in genre cinema.
 (See Sexual Fetishism in Fantastic Cinema).
 It was memorably used by Clive Barker in Hellraiser (1987), although watered down in the endless line of sequels.
 There was also the Alraune segment of German Angst (2015) where a patron discovers forbidden pleasures at a nightclub.
 The scenes of Davy Raphaely sticking his dick into a black box reminded me of the scenes where Sean McGrath gets sexual relief from a hole in the wall in Deep Dark (2015), although if anything the sinister black box reminded more of the gom jabbar scenes in Dune (1984) and Dune (2000).